-The word, okoneiv, is used by the holy writers six times, once by St. Luke (11,35) and five times by St. Paul (II Cor.
-4,18; Gal.
-6,1; Phil.
-2,4; Phil.
-3,17; and Romans 16,17).
-The verb appears in the compound form of Emokonoùvies in Hebrews 12,15.
-Theyer gives as a definition of the verb from Homer down: "to look at, observe, contemplate."
-With the indefinite object "Tivi" the verb means "to fix one's eyes upon, direct one's attention to, anyone."
-When we examine the places where the Spirit of God moved St. Luke and St. Paul to use this word in their writings, we find that the following distinct characteristics flavor the meaning of the verb:
+The word, skopein, is used by the holy writers six times, once by St.

+Luke (11, 35) and five times by St. Paul (II Cor.
+4, 18; Gal.
+6, 1;

+Phil.
+2, 4; Phil.
+3, 17; and Romans 16, 17).
+The verb appears in the compound form of episkopountes in Hebrews 12, 15.
+Thayer gives as a definition of the verb from Homer down: "to look at, observe, contemplate."

+With the indefinite object tima the verb means "to fix one's eyes upon, direct one's attention to, anyone."
+Then we examine the places where the Spirit of God moved St. Luke and St. Paul to use this word in the rwitings, we find the following distinct characteristics flavor the meaning of the verb:

-- 1. It is a personal, private, careful observing in the interest of and affecting the observer. - 2.
-It is a careful observing that does not affect the observed except when the object of the verb is reflexive.
+- 1. It is a person private observing in the interest of and affecting the observer. - 2.
+It is a careful observing that does not affect the observed except the observed when the object of the verb is reflexive.